 Happy Wednesday my beautiful friends!

 Since it was just a weekend trip to Asheville, I didn’t pack too much.
 I only brought my trusty kicks along with my favorite over-the-knee boots for shoes.
 For more on my travel outfit, visit my previous blog post here.
 The next day, I stayed relatively casual.
 You may remember how much I love these distressed jeans because they are so soft.
 They were perfect tucked into my boots for a comfy day of sight-seeing.
 The weather was absolutely beautiful.
 The mornings and evenings would see mid to upper 40s with 60s during the day.
-I’m still on a burgundy kick, so this warm sweater with cute bell sleeves at the end.
+I’m still on a burgundy kick, so this warm sweater with cute bell sleeves at the end was perfect.
 My leather jacket was enough to keep me warm during the trip, too!
-Also, I threw on this neck tie to spice things up!
-Definitely bring shoes you’re comfortable walking long distances in.
+Also, I threw on this necktie to spice things up!
+Definitely, bring shoes you’re comfortable walking long distances in.
 Don’t forget your layers, too!
 Scarves are a must!
-Read on for my tips on what to do and eat!
+Read on for my tips on what to do and eat.

--The Biltmore Estate is truly what Asheville, N.C. is known for.
+The Biltmore Estate – This truly what Asheville, N.C. is known for.
 A trip to Asheville is honestly not complete without it.
-This is America’s largest home with a Chateauesque style, boasting 250 rooms, for George Washington Vanderbilt.
+It’s America’s largest home with a Chateauesque style, boasting 250 rooms, for George Washington Vanderbilt.
 Construction took about six years and boy was this worth it!
-The house itself was gorgeous and so lush.
+The house itself was gorgeous and so luxe.
 We did the Candlelight Christmas Evenings tour where we saw the house decked out in its Christmas best.
 Tickets also allow you to visit the gardens, winery, village and more either before your tour or the day after.
 I really enjoyed the gardens, which were absolutely stunning!
 I highly recommend the package since you get so much out of it.

 –Chestnut: This was our lunch spot and it was definitely yummy!
 Due to bad logistics, we weren’t able to check into our room, so we were running on very little sleep – hence the lack of photos.
-Our friends say the spicy bloody mary’s were good!
-I ordered the fried chicken, which was good.
-It wasn’t my favorite, but it definitely was yummy!
+Our friends say the spicy Bloody Mary’s were good!
+I ordered the fried chicken, which I enjoyed.
+It wasn’t my favorite, but it was yummy!
 We had plans to eat elsewhere, but the wait for food in Asheville could rival Austin!
 Almost everything had a wait of at least 45 on Saturday around brunch time.
 Chestnut didn’t have a wait, but still had great food so we jumped on it!
 Definitely plan for this accordingly when you take a trip to Asheville.

 –Creperie Bouchon: While walking around Asheville Saturday, the four of us spotted this cute French restaurant.
 The next morning we decided to go back for their crepes!
 I got the Berry-Nut crepe, which has seasonal berries with nutella, pictured below.
 My crepe was delicious and I loved all the fresh berries inside.
 There may have been too much nutella for my taste, but it definitely hit the spot Sunday morning.